-As the mid-19th century hymn has it, Good King Wenceslaus first went out, on the feast of Stephen, when the snow lay ’round about, deep and crisp and even…a hymn, published in 1853, which has the English lyrics of Thomas Helmore set to the 13th century melody Tempus adest floridum, in turn published in a 1582 Finnish collection called Piae Cantiones (Pious Songs).
-All very Catholic and ecumenical, back when no one cared much about borrowing words and songs – litigious copyright would have to wait until our own fractious era – so long as the end product was aesthetically and spiritually pleasing.
+As the mid-19th century hymn has it, Good King Wenceslaus first went out, on the feast of Stephen, when the snow lay ’round about, deep and crisp and even…a hymn, published in 1853, which has the English lyrics of Thomas Helmore set to the 13th century melody Tempus adest floridum, which had in turn later been published in a 1582 Finnish collection called Piae Cantiones (Pious Songs).
+All very Catholic and ecumenical, back when borrowing words and songs was seen as a compliment – litigious copyright would have to wait until our own fractious era – so long as the end product was aesthetically and spiritually pleasing.

 Note that the hymn emphasized this as the feast of the great Stephen, and did not say ‘Boxing Day’, a name whose etymology is obscure, dating back apparently to 17th century Britain when work-boys would expect a ‘Christmas box’, a gift package, on the day after the great feast.
 Now, one may think, most people seem to attribute this day to all the boxes in which the made-in-China goods nestled in Amazonian boxes, which find their way under so many Christmas trees are packaged and shipped and sold, you guessed it, in big-box stores.